merge-api/merge-ticketing-ruby/docs/AttachmentsApi.md

   expand: 'ticket', # String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
   include_deleted_data: true, # Boolean | Whether to include data that was marked as deleted by third party webhooks.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
-  modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
+  modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, only objects synced by Merge after this date time will be returned.
-  modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.
+  modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, only objects synced by Merge before this date time will be returned.
   page_size: 56, # Integer | Number of results to return per page.
+  remote_created_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return attachments created in the third party platform after this datetime.
   remote_id: 'remote_id_example', # String | The API provider's ID for the given object.
   ticket_id: 'ticket_id_example' # String | If provided, will only return comments for this ticket.
 }